samarjit/naive-react/README.md

+## Lets build a naive react
+    Given that TypeScript natively supports jsx now.
+It is also possible to compile jsx with babel without React js.
+The output javascript contains `React.createElement()`.
+    In this project, I am trying to implement this createElement() to render dom tree.
+Initial render is quite simple.
+But it gets complicated to handle rerender where children nodes need to be tracked and replaced.
+This was achieved in stage 2.
+    To run the project.
+    1) `npm install`
+    2) `npm run build`   -- This will compile all jsx and concatenate using browserify in the dist folder.
+    3) Open the index.html from dist folder in a browser.
+Alternatively run `http-server` to serve static files from dist directory

+    * Note: This is a work in progress *
 ### Stage 1
     We have a simple render logic that traverses the nodes through render functions and generates dom.
 It is simple template rendering.
 #### There is no way to rerender subtrees.